 The power of music to connect

 In 1989, Deutsche Bank and the Berliner Philharmoniker signed their first cooperation agreement.
 From that day onwards, their common goals have been to give as many people as possible access to music, to inspire enthusiasm, to discover and foster creative talent and to facilitate technical innovations.
-“In this 30-year partnership, we have seen time and again how music bridges gaps to overcome cultural, linguistic and social barriers,” says Christian Sewing, Chief Executive Officer of Deutsche Bank AG.
+“In this 30-year partnership, we have seen time and again how music bridges gaps to overcome cultural, linguistic and social barriers,” said Christian Sewing, Chief Executive Officer of Deutsche Bank AG.
 “There is no comparable cooperation between an orchestra and a private company worldwide.
 High standards combined with the power of innovation, curiosity, vibrancy and openness characterise our cooperation.
 We share a passion for what we do – in our home country as well as in the many activities around the globe.”

 Award winning engagement